 By now, we’re pretty familiar with Simpson Cleaning.
 Their PowerShot pressure washer is the big brother of the MegaShot and is one of the top gas pressure washers.
 It rolls in with 3,300 PSI and the same flow rate of 2.5 GPM.

 This Honda engine is the GX200, a more powerful option than the previous model.
-Be sure to take into account that it also weighs in at 83.5 pounds – this is not a lightweight tool.
+However, be sure to consider that it weighs 83.5 pounds – this is not a lightweight tool.

 You’re more likely to need this bad boy if you’re a contractor or have a huge house to clean.
-Be careful using it on surfaces that you don’t want to remove paint from, because that is exactly what it was designed to do.
-For projects where you want to strip and refinish, though, the power is amazing.
+Be careful using it on surfaces you don’t want to remove the paint because that is what it was designed to do.
+On the other hand, the power is impressive for projects where you want to strip and refinish.

-- This is serious water pressure, more than ample enough for home use.
+- It has severe water pressure, more than ample enough for home use.